intentor/anlog/README.md

 3. *Warn*: the system may not be behaving as expected.
 4. *Error*: an unexpected issue occured.

-The default minimum log level is *Information*.
+The default minimum log level is *Info*.

 ## Object logging